-- c.
+- a.
+The adoption of rules, regulations, and/or (where necessary) legislation that satisfy the Signatory's obligation under Code Article 23.2 to implement the Code within the Signatory's sphere of responsibility. - b.
+The satisfaction of the Signatory's obligation under Code Article 23.3 to devote sufficient resources in order to implement an Anti-Doping Program that is compliant with the Code and the International Standards in all areas13. - c.
 The provision of accurate and up to date information for Athletes and other Persons in accordance with the topics identified in Code Article 18.2 and the International Standard for Education, where possible by posting it on a conspicuous place on a website. - d.
 The development and implementation of an effective, intelligent and proportionate Test Distribution Plan in accordance with Code Article 5.4, based on the principles set out in Article 4 of the International Standard for Testing and Investigations, including in particular: - i. the development and application of a documented Risk Assessment; - ii. the implementation of an effective Out-of-Competition Testing program, including (if applicable) the establishment and administration of a proportionate Registered Testing Pool and one or more complementary Testing pools; - iii. the implementation of Testing that is conducted in compliance with the Technical Document for Sport Specific Analysis; - iv.
-No Advance Notice Testing; - v. the use of an approved Athlete Passport Management Unit in accordance with Annex C of the International Standard for Results Management; and - vi. the implementation of an effective program for the Testing of Athletes prior to their participation in the Olympic Games, the Paralympic Games, and/or other major Events (including compliance with Article 4.8.12.5 (a) of the International Standard for Testing and Investigations). - e.
+No Advance Notice Testing; - v. the use of an approved Athlete Passport Management Unit in accordance with Annex C of the International Standard for Results Management, and - vi. the implementation of an effective program for the Testing of Athletes prior to their participation in the Olympic Games, the Paralympic Games, and/or other major Events (including compliance with Article 4.8.12.5 (a) of the International Standard for Testing and Investigations). - e.
 The use of Sample Collection Equipment that meets the requirements of Article 6.3.4 of the International Standard for Testing and Investigations. - f.
 The analysis of all Samples in accordance with Code Article 6.1. - g.
 The timely transportation of Samples for analysis in accordance with Article 9.3.2 of the International Standard for Testing and Investigations. - h.
-The adherence to the procedural requirements applicable to the analysis of B Samples (including, without limitation, giving the Athlete due notice of and an opportunity to attend at the laboratory the opening and analysis of the B Sample) in accordance with ISCCS January 2021 Page 49 of 61 i.
-The entry of all Doping Control Forms into ADAMS within twenty-one (21) days of the date of Sample collection, in accordance with Code Article 14.5.1 and Article 4.9.1(b) of the International Standard for Testing and Investigations14.
+The adherence to the procedural requirements applicable to the analysis of B Samples (including, without limitation, giving the Athlete due notice of and an opportunity to attend at the laboratory the opening and analysis of the B Sample) in accordance with Code Article

-13-To ensure an objective assessment, the implementation of this Critical requirement shall not be measured in isolation butrather through the successful implementation by the Signatory of the other Code compliance requirements.
+To ensure an objective assessment, the implementation of this Critical requirement shall not be measured in isolation but rather through the successful implementation by the Signatory of the other Code compliance requirements.